 Change PureVPN username with the actual username provided to you by PureVPN.

-Change PureVPN password with the actual password provided to you by PureVPN.
+Change the PureVPN password with the actual password provided to you by PureVPN.

-6Now, click on ‘Management Tab’ go at the bottom and click on ‘Save’ and then ‘Apply settings’.
-You need to reboot your router, once router reboots, open the control panel and click on ‘Status’ and select ‘OpenVPN’.
+6Now, click on ‘Management Tab’ go to the bottom and click on ‘Save’ and then ‘Apply settings’.
+You need to reboot your router, once the router reboots, open the control panel and click on ‘Status’ and select ‘OpenVPN’.
 You can see your VPN status from this window.

 Wouter — A Router with Built-In Security & Accessibility.
 Get It Now!

 Please use the comment box for your suggestions & feedback.
-For additional help, please submit support ticket with errors and screen shots (if possible) or contact our 24/7 live chat.
+For additional help, please submit a support ticket with errors and screenshots (if possible) or contact our 24/7 live chat.

 Comments (35 )